+If you do have access to fresh hardwood logs for shiitake cultivation, choose healthy trees that are free of disease and don’t show evidence of other mushroom colonization.
 For ease of handling, it’s best to choose relatively small trees, between 4 and 6 inches in diameter.
-If you’re woodlot is dense with small trees, thinning it for mushroom cultivation is a good use of the wood.
+If your woodlot is dense with small trees, thinning it for mushroom cultivation is a good use of the wood.

 - 100 Shiitake Mushroom Spawn Plugs for every 2 or 3 logs